 - Prioritize items that need to be mitigated.

 But why look at frequency of safety meetings, rather than just an overall number?
 Both total number and frequency ultimately measure the same number: number of safety meetings in a certain amount of time.
 However, frequency takes this a step further by putting that number in context.

 In other words, 32 safety meetings in 5 months does not provide the clarity that 1 safety meeting per 4.6 days.
 The second metric allows you to immediately establish that safety meetings are being held once per week.
 The first metric does not.
 Safety meetings frequency is another essential aviation leading indicator and is also a very common key performance indicator (KPI) or safety performance indicator (SPI) for most aviation service providers having more than 100 employees.

 3 – Repeating the Same Work

-Repeating the same tasks are a drag on your efficiency, and they indicate deeper underlying causes.
+Repeating the same tasks is a drag on your efficiency, and they indicate deeper underlying causes.
 These causes can be diverse:

 - Poor communication causes repeat tasks;